 Whenever I think of Korean BBQ, this spicy Korean pork bulgogi is one of the first meat dishes that comes to my mind.
-The spicy and sweet flavours from the gochujang really make this pork dish stand out from many others as it offers a barbeque-like taste, without even using the grill!
+The spicy and sweet flavors from the gochujang really make this pork dish stand out from many others as it offers a barbeque-like taste, without even using the grill!

 Easy Korean Spicy Pork